-Cash at bank and in hand are basic financial assets and include cash in hand, deposits held at call with banks, other short-term liquid investments with original maturities of three months or less, and bank overdrafts.
-Bank overdrafts are shown within borrowings in current liabilities.
+Cash at bank and in hand are basic financial assets and include cash in hand and deposits held at call with banks.

-1.7 Financial instruments
+1.6 Financial instruments

 The company has elected to apply the provisions of Section 11 'Basic Financial Instruments' and Section 12 'Other Financial Instruments Issues' of FRS 102 to all of its financial instruments.